MatAMel/Writeups/KCSC_2023_Januar/Overwrite Me 3.md

 By running the binary with the string `AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHHIIIIJJJJKKKKLLLLMMMMNNNNOOOOPPPPQQQQRRRRSSSSTTTTUUUUVVVVWWWWXXXXYYYYZZZZ` I could find out where the offsett was.

 Below is how the registers looked after i executed the binary in gdb with the string above.
 I could see that the `rsp` register contained `KKKKLLLLMMMMNNNNOOOOPPP`.
 The `rsp` register contains the address that gets popped into the `rip` register on a `ret` instruction.
 The `rip` register contains the address of the next instruction.
-Therefore I want to put the address of the `win()` function in the `rip`register, to jump there and get a shell.
+Therefore I want to put the address of the `win()` function in the `rip`     register, to jump there and get a shell.

 The padding for this exploit is therefore `AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHHIIIIJJJJ`

 In x86-64 the value in the `rsp` register does not get popped to `rip` unless it is a valid address.
-This was my first mistake, because i looked for the overflow in the `rip` register, but the values i passed in to find the offset were not valid addresses.
-In x86 on the other hand does pop the value in `esp` into `eip` (`esp` and `eip` are the equivalent registers in x86).
+This was my first mistake, because i looked for the overflow in the `rip` register, but the values i passed in to find the offset were not valid addresses. x86 on the other hand does pop the value in `esp` into `eip` without checking if it is a valid address (`esp` and `eip` are the equivalent registers in x86).

 ```c